MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/reportinstance-execute-method.md

 # Report.Execute Method
 > **Version**: _Available from runtime version 1.0._

 Runs a report in preview or processing-only mode without showing the request page in the client.
+The preview document will be downloaded as a PDF file to the user's browser client, where it can be read with the PDF reader.
+It won't the Business Central preview page in the browser.
 The method gets the request page parameter values as an input parameter string from a RUNREQUESTPAGE method call.
 The OnOpen and OnClose triggers on the request page will run even though the request page is not shown.

 ## Syntax